We often get asked how long it takes to produce a 3D render of a project.

 The diagram below however illustrates our overall process to make it simple and easy to understand.

-In our typical process – we start from assessing CAD plans of the project and deciding on the optimal camera angle for the 3D render.
+In our typical process – we start by assessing the CAD plans of the project and deciding on the optimal camera angle for the 3D render.

 These plans including the elevations are then required to be created into a 3D model which will then be used for the photo-montage of the project.